HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 module Stages/2023
 module load GCC OpenMPI PyTorch  # Load the correct modules on the compute node(s)

-srun python matrix.py            # srun is tells the supercomputer how to run it
+srun python matrix.py            # srun tells the supercomputer how to run it
 ```

 ---